raghav1482/Chatit/Readme.md

 ### Version Control:
 1. **Git:** A distributed version control system for tracking changes in source code.

+### OTHERS:
+1. WEBRTC - for one to one Video calls

 These technologies collectively contribute to the functionality and design of your Chat It application.

 ## Features

 1. **Real-time Chat:** Utilizes Socket.io for seamless real-time communication between users.

+2. **Video Call:** One on one Video calling functionality

-2. **Group Chat:** Enables users to participate in group conversations.
+3. **Group Chat:** Enables users to participate in group conversations.

-3. **Group Admin:** Empowers administrators with additional control and management capabilities within group chats.
+4. **Group Admin:** Empowers administrators with additional control and management capabilities within group chats.

-4. **Password Encryption:** Implements bcrypt for secure password hashing and storage.
+5. **Password Encryption:** Implements bcrypt for secure password hashing and storage.

-5. **JWT Authentication:** Uses JSON Web Tokens for user authentication, providing a secure and efficient login system.
+6. **JWT Authentication:** Uses JSON Web Tokens for user authentication, providing a secure and efficient login system.

-6. **Change Profile Photo:** Integrates Cloudinary to allow users to easily change and update their profile photos.
+7. **Change Profile Photo:** Integrates Cloudinary to allow users to easily change and update their profile photos.

-7. **Frontend with React:** Utilizes React for a dynamic and responsive user interface.
+8. **Frontend with React:** Utilizes React for a dynamic and responsive user interface.

-8. **Notification System:** Implements Toastify for a user-friendly notification system.
+9. **Notification System:** Implements Toastify for a user-friendly notification system.

-9. **Material-UI (MUI):** Enhances the application's UI with the Material-UI component library.
+10. **Material-UI (MUI):** Enhances the application's UI with the Material-UI component library.

 ## Setup